felleg/felleg.gitlab.io-backup/content/posts/20240204-highscores-at-the-office.md

 working out -- I didn't see a reason to.
 In fact, I wasn't working, period.

 It's funny how, looking back, I rarely worked.
-I remember somes jobs where work felt like work, and it was clearly work.
+I remember some student jobs where work felt like work, and it was clearly work.
 Some other jobs, though, I was just looking for ways *not* to have to do the work that was asked of me.

 I was the worst kind of lazy.
-I rested on my natural skills and got fat on them, so much so that I had to learn the painful truth that if you don't work at getting better, change in your life has a higher chance of being negative.
+I rested on my natural skills and got fat on them, so much so that I had to *learn* the painful truth that if you don't work at getting better, change in your life has a higher chance of being negative.